 Two years after my turn as a male Ophelia, I'd made it to Elsinore proper.
 The selfie had to be done.

 Once I'd finished gawking and scene-by-scene remembering, a quick 20-minute ferry to Sweden followed and then an overnight train up to Stockholm, where Eurovision awaited.
-And for a few, brief seconds, on the night of the live final, 200 people saw me on telly.
+And for a few, brief seconds, on the night of the live final, 200 million people saw me on telly.

 That's Carola (Eurovision winner 1991), Mans (Eurovision winner 2015), Loreen (Eurovision winner 2012)...and me cameoing as the skinny-looking dude in the audience between the two of them.
 20 years after watching my first Eurovision, I only went and bloody appeared in it, sort of.
 One for the 2016 scrapbook I s'pose.

 Not really a spoiler anymore to say Ukraine won, my preferred choice would have been Australia - and for a few glorious minutes that genuinely looked the case - but Ukraine mega, mega deserve it after their horrific last few years.
 Perhaps I'll be there again next year, depending on what on earth my life will be consisting of by then.
 I managed to predict most of the top ten before the show, except I underestimated Armenia, Lithuania and Belgium in favour of The Netherlands (11th), Austria (13th) and Spain (an insultingly low 22nd for their CLUB BANGER 'Say Yay') and, thanks to experiencing them all live on the night, they haven't left my Spotify listenings since.
 Douwe Bob's 'Slow Down' (Netherlands) in particular is becoming something of an anthem for me right now, perfectly soundtracking my cross-continent wanderings.